Streetwise-Media/Froala-Image-Caption/README.md

 ![Image with caption](http://i.imgur.com/pSQPeTX.png)

+For an example, open `example.html` in your browser.

 Features include:
 - Resizing of the caption/thumbnail container when resizing the image
 - Ability to delete the caption by setting the text empty in the image editor or by deleting the caption text itself in the editor